shulmane/pytwitterme/README.md

 pytwitterme
 ===========

-my inspiration came from Joe, saying to me that twitter uses Redis :)
+my inspiration came from Joey, saying to me that twitter uses Redis :)

 Design:
     Simple as it can be: